 Eric received his Bachelor of Science degree in Athletic Training from Grand Valley State University and completed his Master of Arts degree in, Kinesiology and Sports Studies from East Tennessee State University.
 He is licensed as an athletic trainer in the State of Michigan and certified nationally through the Board of Certification, Inc. Eric began working at Henry Ford Health System, assigned to U of D Jesuit High School, in 2019.
-Prior to this assignment, Nick provided athletic training services to the U.S. Army, U.S. Marine Corps, and the Great Lakes Loons, a Class A minor league affiliate of the L.A.
-Dodgers.
-In early 2012 before departing for Auburn University, Nick provided athletic training coverage to Allen Park High School representing Henry Ford Health System.
+Prior to this assignment, Eric was the head athletic trainer at a high school in South Carolina, an assistant athletic trainer at a division II University and an intern for the Detroit Tigers Organization.
 At University of Detroit Jesuit High School, Eric is present for all major sports home games, as well as in the athletic training room during non-game days for injury prevention, assessment and care of injuries, and to provide treatment or rehabilitation.

 Michael Workings, M.D., F.A.A.F.P. - Team Physician

 Dr. Workings attended medical school at the University of Michigan and completed his postgraduate training in Family Medicine at Henry Ford Hospital.
 He is an assistant professor of Family Medicine at Case Western Reserve University and teaches physicians through the primary care sports medicine fellowship program at Henry Ford Hospital.
 Dr. Workings is board-certified and currently serves on the board of directors for the American Board of Family Medicine and Michigan Academy of Family Physicians.
 Dr. Workings sees patients at Henry Ford Medical Center – Troy and serves as a team physician for the Detroit Tigers, Detroit Lions, and University of Detroit Mercy Titan athletics.
 Dr. Workings or his sports medicine fellow will be at most home football and hockey games, and works closely with Athletic Trainer, Nick Parkinson, in the care of University of Detroit Jesuit athletes.